Bartram Trail, Columbia CO., Georgia Length 27 miles

 Description: Bussey Point is a 2,545 acre peninsula at the confluence of the Savannah River and Little River.
 See the Wildlife Management section, on the Natural Resources page, for a more detailed description.
 The Bussey Point Horse Trail, is 12.4 miles long and circles the peninsula.
-Working with partners, the Corps has built 4 campsites near the trail entrance specifically designed for use by campers with horses.
 The roads and trails throughout the area cover roughly 20 miles and are also open to hikers and mountain bikers.
-Currently there are 10 primitive campsites near the trail entrance available for $6 a night on a first come first serve basis.
-Within the area are 6 hike in/boat in camp/picnic sites, a rain shelter, an observation tower, several natural beaches, 15 food plots, and a hand pump well.
+Currently there are 14 primitive campsites near the trail entrance available for $10 a night and must be reserved through Recreation.gov.
+Within the area are 6 hike in/boat in camp/picnic sites, a rain shelter, several natural beaches, 15 food plots, and a hand pump well.
 The area is closed to hikers and others during annual management hunts.

 Bussey Point Trail Map